Health and wellness touch everyone’s life differently. This is one person’s story.

 “The most common misconception about type 2 [diabetes] is that it’s easy to manage it by just losing weight,” she says.
 “While I understand that losing weight can definitely help you manage it, there are other factors that come into play, and losing weight is not the ‘end all’ solution to this issue.”

 “I knew how to lose weight.
 But managing my blood sugars were another issue,” says Lele.
 “Even though I had lost weight, my blood sugars were very high.
 I was taking around 100 to 110 units of insulin every day to manage my type 2 diabetes.”

 Eventually, she came to realize that when it comes to diabetes management, how much you eat is important, but what you’re eating is highly impactful as well.

-Realizing that the SAD eating plan and medication weren’t enough to get her health to where it needed to be, Lele turned to the internet.
+Realizing that her eating plan and medication weren’t enough to get her health to where it needed to be, Lele turned to the internet.
 On a Reddit channel, she learned all about the potential benefits of transitioning to a keto diet.

 Though hesitant, her doctors allowed her to try the keto diet out — and Lele hasn’t looked back since.